smallwat3r/shopify-webhook-receiver/README.md

 # shopify-flask-webhook-dispatcher

-This Flask app allows to catch Shopify webhooks events and trigger actions.
+This Flask app allows to catch Shopify webhooks and trigger actions.

 ## ⚙️ Set up
 To start the app, first set up a virtual environment, activate it and install the needed dependencies.